ioccc-src/winner/2000/README.md

 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

-Use `make` to compile entries.
-It is possible that on non-Unix / non-Linux systems the Makefile needs to be changed.
-See the Makefile for details.

-Read over the Makefile for compile/build issues.
-Your system may require certain changes (add or remove a library, add or remove a `#define`).

 Some ANSI C compilers are not quite as good as they should be.
 If yours is lacking, you may need to compile using gcc instead of your local compiler.